bahensky/personal-webpage/README.md

-# personal-webpage
+# Thanks for visiting!
-A personal portfolio and webpage.
+This is my personal portfolio and online webpage.

-Hi!
-I'm Robert.
+Here's a picture of me with my girlfriend!